myamiri/Using-Apache-Spark-for-Predicting-House-Prices/README.md

 # Modeling

-Build our Linear Regression model
+Build our Linear Regression modelwith these steps :

 1- split the data into training and test sets.
 2- Create an ElasticNet model
 3- Fit the data to the model